ianlucas/cs2-inventory-simulator/docs/rules.md

 ## Rule overwriting

-A rule can be overwritten when a recorded is added to `RuleOverwrite` table with the user and rule name and the value the application should see.
+A rule can be overwritten when a record is added to `RuleOverwrite` table with the user and rule name and the value the application should see.